Maths Mutt HOME

 Example

-Expected time calculation for data given above
+Expected time calculation for the data above:

 The critical path is 30.7493 days.